Macrometacorp/jsC8/docs/Reference/Event.md

 **Arguments**

-- **entityName**: `string | null`
+- **entityName**: `string`

   The name of the entity to use to create the event.
-It should be null when fetching the details of a particular event
+If the entity name is not known pass an empty string.

-- **eventId**: `number`
+- **eventId**: `number` (optional)

-  Generated unique identifier for the event.
-Mandatory while fetching the details of the event and optional while creating the event.
+  Generated unique identifier for the event in case when the event already exists.
+The `eventId` will automatically get assigned while creating an event.

 **Examples**